What Business Owners Get Wrong About Local SEO

 It’s easy to fall for the myths around Local SEO, especially when you’re juggling the demands of running a business in Brisbane.
 But thinking it’s a one-time job, relying solely on your Google Business Profile, ignoring non-retail opportunities or skipping social media can quietly limit your growth.

-Real success comes from consistent, strategic actions, regular updates, rich local content, location-aware social posting and accurate listing management.
+Real success comes from consistent, strategic actions such as regular updates, rich local content, location-aware social posting and accurate listing management.
 Not only do these parts work together to raise your position in search results, but they also build trust with your audience.

 Share!